Music Performance Year Two

 |Resource Requirements||• Instrument

-• Instrumental tutor (specialist instruments only)
+• Instrumental or vocal tutor (specialist instruments only)

 • Video camera (distance students)